Santerismo - The Way of the Saints

 A wooden Saint, much like a Taino Zemi, was imbued with the miraculous power of the Saint themself.
 Saints are viewed by Puerto Ricans as powerful intercessors with God and can heal, protect, and bring luck to those that pray to them.
 The Saints were always rewarded when a prayer was answered with offerings such as flowers, fruits, cakes, candles, coffee, tobacco, and liquor.
 The wood shrines were often purchased by the local Santero (one who carved wooden Saints) who often was a healer, medicine man, and herbalist.

 The term "Santero" in Puerto Rico has nothing to do with the Santeria tradition.
 Santeria priests and priestesses are correctly called Babalocha and Iyalochas.
-The Puerto Rican Santero was a wood carver of Saints but also could have been a Curandero or Brujo that closely resembled the Hoodoo man of the Southern United States or Powwow Man of the Pennsylvania Dutch.
-They were spiritual healers and herbalists who used the energy of the Catholic Saints, prayers, and the Bible to help their community.
+The Puerto Rican Santero was a wood carver of Saints but also could have been a Curandero (healer) or Brujo (witch) that closely resembled the Hoodoo man of the Southern United States or Powwow of the Pennsylvania Dutch.
+They were spiritual healers and herbalists who used the power of the Saints, prayers, and Holy Spirit to help their community.
 These Santeros viewed their vocation as a calling to serve the spiritual needs of the poor and rural people of Boriken.

 Espiritismo - Santerismo - Sanse